Kekeo921/ansible/PALO_ALTO/README.md

 ansible-playbook show_int.yaml
 ```

-Shows list of all interfaces
+Shows list of all interfaces in the default JSON format

 <details>
 <summary>Output</summary>